A. Complex Numbers and Quaternions#

 \[\begin{split} \begin{align*} R_{q^*} &= \begin{pmatrix} w & -z & y & -x \\ z & w & -x & -y \\ -y & x & w & -z \\ x & y & z & w \end{pmatrix} \end{align*} \end{split}\]

-The composite quaternion multiplication \(qpq^*\) can be written as the matrix equation \(R_{q^*}R_q\vec{p}\) (this is the same as calculating \(qp\) then multiplying the result on the right by \(q^*\)).
+The composite quaternion multiplication \(qpq^*\) can be written as the matrix equation \(R_{q^*}R_q\mathbf{p}\) (this is the same as calculating \(qp\) then multiplying the result on the right by \(q^*\)).
 So the rotation matrix is

 \[\begin{split} \begin{align*} R &= R_{q^*}R_q = \begin{pmatrix} w & -z & y & -x \\ z & w & -x & -y \\ -y & x & w & -z \\ x & y & z & w \end{pmatrix} \begin{pmatrix} w & -z & y & x \\ z & w & -x & y \\ -y & x & w & z \\ -x & -y & -z & w \end{pmatrix} \\ &= \begin{pmatrix} x^2 - y^2 - z^2 + w^2 & 2(xy - zw) & 2(xz + yw) & 0 \\ 2(xy + zw) & -x^2 + y^2 - z^2 + w^2 & 2(yz - xw) & 0 \\ 2(xz - yw) & 2(xw + yz) & -x^2 - y^2 + z^2 + w^2 & 0 \\ 0 & 0 & 0 & x^2 + y^2 + z^2 + w^2 \end{pmatrix}. \end{align*} \end{split}\]